THA-Homework-Hub/Extra-Tools/Websites/AI Tools/NotebookLM/README.md

 ## For Time-Savers 😈

+Sometimes stuff gets in the way and you gotta do what you gotta do!
 NotebookLM can help you finish work faster by:

 * **Copying answers from whole textbooks**
-  Upload books (like those in [Extra-Tools/Websites/Darksites/Annes Archive/](./Extra-Tools/Websites/Darksites/Annes%20Archive/)) and ask for direct answers without reading everything yourself.
+  Upload books (like those in [Extra-Tools/Websites/Darksites/Annes Archive/](./Extra-Tools/Websites/Darksites/Annes%20Archive/)) and ask for direct answers without reading the book yourself.
+It even gives specific citations so you know exactly where the answers came from.

-* **Rewriting text to avoid copying word-for-word**
+* **Rewriting text to avoid plagiarism**
   It can rephrase paragraphs so they don’t look like a direct copy.

-* **Making outlines or essay drafts quickly**
-  Generate structured outlines or draft essays in minutes to get a head start on projects.
+Great to avoid plagiarism, but not so great against AI checkers.
+See [Extra-Tools/Websites/AI Tools/GPTzero/](./Extra-Tools/Websites/AI Tools/GPTzero/) to avoid these.

 * **Polishing and expanding your answers**
   Improve the wording of your work to make it seem more complete or professional.
+Useful if you have no clue what your talking about!

 **Warning:** Using these shortcuts comes with risks.
 Always double-check your work and follow your school’s rules.
-Misusing AI tools can lead to academic penalties or loss of learning.
+Misusing these tools can lead to academic penalties or loss of learning.
 Use responsibly!

 ---